mit-esp/new-esp-website/docs/modules/accessibility.rst

 #####################

 Accessibility, like nearly all engineering problems, has a wide range of being good enough versus not good enough.
-Determining what level you are aiming for, and figuring out what are the cost-effective wins are key to success.
+Determining what level you are aiming for and figuring out what are the cost-effective wins are key.
 There is a wide spectrum of blindness and deafness, but at some point you will hit a trade-off where you would be hurting the user experience of your majority user base if you were to help make your website more usable for a small minority of users.
-So there is a difficult engineering challenge here of keeping things accessible, without interfering with the user experience of most users, without interfering with the code quality of non-accessibility related code, and while figuring out how to write high quality accessibility-related code in the first place.
+So there is an engineering trade-off here of keeping things accessible, without interfering with the user experience of most users, without interfering with the code quality of non-accessibility related code.

 Automated accessibility checkers, like WAVE (Chrome Extension), SiteImprove, AMP, available as a free browser extension for Chrome and Firefox should be a component of one's strategy.